-Action 1.3.a: Beginning November 2021, develop and present a series of programs addressing the emotional, mental, medical, and financial well-being of seniors and their caregivers.
+Action 1.3.a: Develop and present programs addressing the interests and emotional, social, mental, medical, and financial well-being of seniors and their caregivers.

 1.5 Support K-12 students in developing core academic and learning success skills: literacy, problem solving, creativity and innovation, teamwork and collaboration, and communication.